sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

       );
 ```

-In handlePaymentIntent, the orderData handling can be found towards the
+In _handlePaymentIntent_, the _orderData_ handling can be found towards
-very end of the function.
+the very end of the function.

 ```diff
 handlePaymentIntent(handlePaymentParams, process) {